Airalo Logo with journal and phone

 • Doing mental math because I’m in a new country with a new currency

-• Successfully getting a SIM card (and maybe over paying for it)
+• Getting a SIM card (and maybe over paying for it)

 His process looked like this: